I devote this section to the magical and mysterious items I might encounter in my studies.

 Genie Gambit (any →)

 Asks the genie to remember an iota for me.
-Strangely, the genie seems able to bypass the Transgress Others mishap, perhaps because it requires my active concentration to use this Hand Lamp.
+Strangely, the genie seems able to bypass the Transgress Others mishap, perhaps because it requires my active concentration to use this Lamp.

 Genie Refl.: Memory (→ any)